ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 ## Introduction

-Composites and pieces are powerful DWARF abstractions that describe objects whose parts may reside in different locations.
+Composite storage and pieces are powerful DWARF abstractions that describe objects whose parts may reside in different locations.

 While the terms "composite" and "piece" are often associated with the piece operators, it is important to distinguish between the concepts themselves and the operators used to construct them.

-Currently, you can create composites with the `DW_OP_composite`, `DW_OP_piece`, and `DW_OP_bit_piece` operators.
+Currently, you can create composite storage with the `DW_OP_composite`, `DW_OP_piece`, and `DW_OP_bit_piece` operators.
 The `DW_OP_bit_piece` operator in particular has the problem that its offset operand depends on the type of location.
 This behavior conflicts with the unified location storage abstraction provided by the [locations on the stack](https://dwarfstd.org/issues/230524.1.html) proposal.
-Note that this is a problem with the operator itself, not with the composite or piece concepts.
+It should be noted that this is a problem with the operator itself, not with composite storage or the concept of pieces.

 Another limitation of the piece operators is that their operands are inline operands, and thus cannot be computed at runtime.
 This was